kamil-solski/Food101_MLOps-Lvl_1/README.md

 #### How to run:
 There are three steps and places controlled by user to interact with project.
 When creating end-to-end systems, containerization is the final step once all scripts have been checked locally.

-Inside platfrom/infrastructure/ create .env file and specify there path to your Data:
+Inside platfrom/infrastructure/ create .env file and specify there absolute path to your Data:
 ```
 DATA_DIR=/path/to/your/Data_folder
 ```